The Lazy Song: Commercial performance

 "The Lazy Song" spent a total of 27 weeks on the US Billboard Hot 100 chart and peaked at number four.
 It also peaked at number three on Billboards Pop Songs chart and at number two on the Adult Top 40 chart.
 The single sold over 1 million digital copies in the United States in May 2011, becoming Mars's fifth consecutive million-selling single as a solo and featured artist combined.
 The song has sold 3,262,000 digital copies in the United States as of September 2012.
-It has been certified seven times platinum by the Recording Industry Association of America (RIAA).
+It has been certified Diamond by the Recording Industry Association of America (RIAA).
 The song rose to number 5 on the Canadian Hot 100 chart, having started at number 85 on March 19, 2011.
-It was certified four times platinum by Music Canada (MC).
+It was certified diamond by Music Canada (MC).

 In New Zealand, it debuted at number eighteen on the New Zealand Singles Chart on February 28, 2011, and peaked at number three.
 It entered the Australian ARIA Singles Chart at number ten on February 28, 2011, and eventually reached number six.
 It was certified five times platinum by the Australian Recording Industry Association (ARIA).
 In the United Kingdom, "The Lazy Song" peaked at the top of the UK Singles Chart, becoming Mars's third solo chart topper, and fourth in total, in Britain, as well as his third chart-topping song there in under a year following "Just the Way You Are" and "Grenade".
 The song has sold 747,000 copies in the United Kingdom as of October 2016 and was certified two times platinum by the British Phonographic Industry (BPI).

 The single debuted at number 18 on the Denmark and peaked at number one.
 In Germany it reached number nine.
 "The Lazy Song" started at number 26 in the Dutch Top 40 on April 2, 2011, and peaked at number four in its eighth week on the chart.
 The single debuted at number ten on the Ö3 Austria Top 40 and peaked at number four.
 In Switzerland it entered the singles chart at number 29 and climbed to number nine.
 In Italy, it peaked at number ten in the FIMI Singles Chart Italy and was certified double platinum by the Federazione Industria Musicale Italiana (FIMI).
 It was one of the best selling digital singles of 2011 with sales of 6.5 million copies.